 Sexual activities did not lie at the heart of House of Cards or The West Wing, Scandal's predecessors and rivals in political thrillers.
-It appear in the foreground of The Good Wife, but only so that the spotlight could fall on the future life of the spouse of a politician caught in a relationship with a prostitute.
+It appeared in the foreground of The Good Wife, but only so that the spotlight could fall on the future life of the spouse of a politician caught in a relationship with a prostitute.
 It was much more about the up-to-the-minute ethical issues that lawyers and the justice system confront and fail to deal with.

 But how much does sex determine politics?

 The question that Scandal poses, and answers, is just as important but more difficult to frame adequately or settle: if sex is more the origin of a scandal than criminal political or economic behaviour, how much does it determine what happens in politics?